Monastic examinations

-Monastic examinations comprise the annual examination system used in Myanmar (Burma) to rank and qualify members of the Buddhist sangha, or community of Buddhist monks.
-The institution of monastic examinations first began in 1648 during pre-colonial era, and the legacy continues today, with modern-day examinations largely conducted by the Ministry of Religious Affairs's Department of Religious Affairs.
+In Theravāda Buddhism, monastic examinations comprise the annual examination system used in Myanmar (Burma) and Thailand to rank and qualify members of the Buddhist sangha, or community of Buddhist monks.
+Furthermore, certain variations of these examinations are also designed for laypeople who wish to study Buddhist teachings more profoundly.

+In Myanmar, the institution of monastic examinations first began in 1648 during pre-colonial era, and the legacy continues today, with modern-day examinations largely conducted by the Ministry of Religious Affairs's Department of Religious Affairs.
 Educational qualifications have increasingly become important to advance in the monkhood – rural monastic abbots need to have passed at least an intermediate-level monastic examination, while their urban counterparts need to have passed advanced-level exam or higher.

+In Thailand, the "Nak Thamm" (Dhamma Studies) examination system is the formal, national curriculum and evaluation method for Buddhist monastic education.
+The foundation of this system traces back to the 19th-century monastic reforms initiated by King Mongkut (Rama IV) during his time as the ordained monk Bhikkhu Vajirañāṇo.
+However, the structured examination framework itself was formally established by his son, Supreme Patriarch Prince Vajirañāṇavarorasa.
+Designed to make the study of Buddhist teachings and monastic discipline more accessible by utilizing the Thai language rather than traditional Pali, the system has grown into a comprehensive three-tier curriculum.
+Today, centrally administered by the Office of the Sanam Luang Dhamma Examination, the Royal Dhamma Studies Office, Nak Thamm remains the primary standard for educating and qualifying members of the Thai sangha, with an adapted version known as Thamma Seuksa broadly available for laypeople.